 Any person, including those who obtained citizenship by descent in NZ, has the obligation to respect the local law and not act against New Zealand interests.
 Our immigration lawyer in New Zealand can present other legal matters concerning citizenship by descent in NZ.

-Whether you apply for citizenship by descent in 2025 or by conferral, you are entitled to obtain a New Zealand passport, a right granted to all persons who hold New Zealand citizenship.
-This procedure can only be initiated after there is a proof of citizenship and once the person obtained the necessary paperwork, he or she can address local institutions for the issuance of the passport.
+Whether you apply for citizenship by descent in 2026 or by conferral, you are entitled to obtain a New Zealand passport, a right granted to all persons who hold New Zealand citizenship.
+This procedure can only be initiated after there is proof of citizenship and once the person obtained the necessary paperwork, he or she can address local institutions for the issuance of the passport.

-If you are interested in other options for entering the country and remaining for long-term purposes, we can provide details on the investor visa in New Zealand.
 If you need additional details on citizenship by descent in NZ, do not hesitate to contact our immigration lawyer in New Zealand.